tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 # Overview

-... define what we are gonna focus on here ...
+We will use the simple hello world exectuable as a means to

+1) Examine the format and contents of an ELF executable
+2) Give a detailed overview by which a process is actually started up
+3) Look at how shared libraries are linked dynamically

-# Examining the output
+# Examining the output (ELF Format and Contents)

 ![alt text](Elf-layout--en.svg.png)